FikriFaqihAlFawwaz/Chatbot_Web/README.md

-Sure!
-Here's an engaging and visually appealing version of the README for your GitHub repository:

----

 # AI Chatbot with Gemini Integration 🚀🤖

 Welcome to the **AI Chatbot** project!
 This chatbot is not just any ordinary bot—it's powered by cutting-edge **AI models**, including the **Gemini 1.5-flash** model from Google, making it incredibly smart and interactive.
 Whether you're looking for quick answers, coding help, or insightful information from your PDFs, this chatbot has got you covered! 🌟